MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 # To be added soon
+- Guide on how the dataview tables are converted (also, include the example in the `example_vault`)
 - More videos on the conversion
 - General video showcasing all the functionalities (will be uploaded on YouTube.
 For now, you can view the video [here](https://drive.google.com/file/d/1KK-r5KZQHdIEtGJf9gZzpQrIEesj6_GA/view?usp=sharing))